Homemade Pumpkin Gnocchi

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure.

 - Pumpkin puree: This is the star of this recipe.
-I will show you that it’s very easy to make your own but you can always use canned pumpkin, too.
+You need 100% pumpkin puree, not pumpkin pie filling, which has sugar added to it.
+I will show you that it’s very easy to make it yourself, but you can use canned pumpkin if you’d like.

-- Butter: Melted butter already has a nice flavor but we are browning it to take it to the next level
+- Salted or unsalted butter: Of course, butter already has a nice flavor, but we are browning it to take it to the next level

 Useful tools and equipment